w3c/epubcheck/src/main/assembly/README-dist.txt

 USING AS A LIBRARY

-You can also use EpubCheck as a library in your Java application.
-EpubCheck public interfaces can be found in com.adobe.epubcheck.api package.
-EpubCheck class can be used to instantiate a validation engine.
+You can also use EPUBCheck as a library in your Java application.
+EPUBCheck public interfaces can be found in com.adobe.epubcheck.api package.
+EPUBCheck class can be used to instantiate a validation engine.
 Use one of its constructors and then call validate() method.
 Report is an interface that you can implement to get a list of the errors and warnings reported by the